MickStick/Sulyn-Web-App/README.md

 ## The Web Application

 This web application is made with a **Node JS** and **Express** server-side/back-end.
 The back-end utilizes simple server-client requests and responses.
 It also utilizes a file system for storing reservation data.
+The **Nodemailer** and **Node-Schedule** modules were also utilized to create and implement an email reminder system.

 The front-end is made with **HTML5**, **CSS3**, **JavaScript** and **JQuery**. **HTML5** and **CSS3** for the UI design while the **Javascript**/**JQuery** is used for server-client communication.
 The web app responsiveness is also taken cared of by using plain out Vanilla **Javascript**.